ayrna/tssa/README.md

  - [ASCROTSS](algorithms/ASCROTSS): Statistically-driven Coral reefs optimisation algorithm for the reduction of the number of points of time series [1].
  - [ATSS](algorithms/ATSS): Genetic algorithm for the reduction of the number of points of time series [1].
  - [BBePSOTSS](algorithms/BBePSOTSS): Exploitation barebones Particle Swarm Optimisation algorithm for the reduction of the number of points of time series [2].
- - [BBHTSS](algorithms/BBHTSS): Hybrid algorithm using a likelihood-based segmentation assuming a beta distribution for detecting similarities between segments [3].
+ - [BHTSS](algorithms/BHTSS): Hybrid algorithm using a likelihood-based segmentation assuming a beta distribution for detecting similarities between segments [3].
  - [CROTSS](algorithms/CROTSS): Coral reefs optimisation algorithm for detecting similarities between segments [4].
  - [DBBePSOTSS](algorithms/DBBePSOTSS): Dynamic Exploitation barebones Particle Swarm Optimisation algorithm for the reduction of the number of points of time series [2].
  - [EvolTSS](algorithms/EvolTSS): Genetic algorithm for detecting similarities between segments [5].
  - [GMOTSS](algorithms/GMOTSS): Multiobjective evolutionary algorithm for the reduction of the number of points and for detecting similarities between segments in the same algorithm [6].
- - [NHTSS] (algorithms/NHTSS): Hybrid algorithm using a likelihood-based segmentation assuming a normal distribution for detecting similarities between segments [7].
+ - [NHTSS](algorithms/NHTSS): Hybrid algorithm using a likelihood-based segmentation assuming a normal distribution for detecting similarities between segments [7].
  - [PSOTSS](algorithms/PSOTSS): Exploitation barebones Particle Swarm Optimisation algorithm for the reduction of the number of points of time series [2].
  - [TRADTSS](algorithms/TRADTSS): Traditional algorithms for the reduction of the number of points of time series extracted from [8].